Tuesday Robbins from Depressed and Broke to Internet Marketing Coach

-My dad first worked in the pillsbury factory in Ohio.
-Then he decided to join the Navy and that’s how we moved to VA.
+My dad first worked in the Pillsbury factory in Ohio.
+Then he decided to join the Navy and that is how we moved to VA.
 He was stationed there but he was rarely there because he was always out to sea in another country.

 It was hard because I wanted my daddy.
 What girl doesn’t?
-He served 30+ years and retired and now works as a civilian as they call it still doing the same thing he did in the navy which is working on Jets.
+He served 30 years and retired and now works as a civilian as they call it still doing the same thing he did in the Navy which is working on Jets.
 Sounds fun but according to him not so much.
-LOL

 As for entrepreneurship Yes!
-My grams was a store owner (convenience), My aunt now owns the same store and she and my uncle were in the farming biz which is now under my cousins control.
+My grams was a convenience store owner.
+My aunt now owns the same store and she and my uncle were in the farming biz which is now under my cousins control.

 What kind of work did you eventually do and what was the downside of these jobs?

 My first job was a dishwasher in a high end restaurant that was right on the ocean.
 I did that for a bit during high school.

 When I graduated I found this guy at a club that did promotions for record labels.
 I did that for a while and then my Best Friend and Owner moved because he was sick so I opted for another route.

 I went back to school.
 Changed my degree a million and 1 times.
 LOL.
 I wanted to be an executive chef, I wanted to learn hospitality, I wanted to learn biz management, graphic design, I was all over the map.